AlexFreik/Checkers-in-Delft/web/design/WEB1.md

 When we changed `Content-length:12` to `Content-length:10` the server has read only the first 10 characters `Hello Worl`.
 The remaining part `d!`  was treated as a new request.
 Therefore request stops at the point when all `Content-length` bytes is filled.

-When we tried to put bigger `Content-length:18` server was threatening new line inputs as just two bytes `\r\n`.
+When we tried to put bigger `Content-length:18` server was treating new line inputs as just two bytes `\r\n`.
 We were required to enter new data until all 18 bytes were filled.
 Therefore request waits to the point when all `Content-length` bytes are filled.

 ## 3 Basic authentication
 ### 3.1